No B.S. Time Management for Entrepreneurs

 You should create three lists of things you do:

-- extraordinary well.
+- extraordinary well;

-- well, better than most, but cannot be considered your "specialties".
+- well, better than most, but cannot be considered your "specialties;"

 - not very well, but do anyway.

 "Delegate or Stagnate.".
 The only way to advance in any business is to keep delegating.
 You must keep in mind there's more than one way to be right, so when you delegate, you should accept that the other person may complete the task in a different way than yours.
 Also, that good enough is good enough.
-Sometimes people won't do tasks as perfectly as you would but will wind up with the same result, and this is good enough.
+Sometimes people won't do tasks as perfectly as you would but will wind up with the same result, which is good enough.

 - Define what is to be done.